JingweiToo/Neural-Network-Toolbox/README.md

   + Generalized Regression Neural Network ( GRNN )
   + Probabilistic Neural Network ( PNN )

-* The < Main.m file > shows the examples of how to use these neural network programs with the benchmark dataset
+* The `Main` file shows the examples of how to use these neural network programs with the benchmark dataset

 ## Usage
-The main function *jnn* is used to perform the neural network.
-You may switch the algorithm by simply changes the 'ffnn' to [other abbreviations](/README.md#list-of-available-neural-network-methods)
+The main function `jnn` is used to perform the neural network.
+You may switch the algorithm by simply changes the `'ffnn'` to [other abbreviations](/README.md#list-of-available-neural-network-methods)
 * If you wish to use feed forward neural network ( FFNN ) then you may write
 ```code
 NN = jnn('ffnn',feat,label,opts);